+Evaluation shall consider if a solution requires application to be aware of 5GS specific/internal information

+Note: This is subject to further discussions.

 I would rather suggest that functional requirements and not a very specific identifier is discussued.
 For instance do we require an identifier suitable for radio-level service announcement.
 But this will require RAN coordination.
 Better to remove this at this stge